tanersener/ffmpeg-video-slideshow-scripts/README.md

 ## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) with the following exceptions.

-Photos inside `photos` folder are published in the public domain.
+Photos inside `media` folder are published in the public domain.
 These photos are:

 - [Colosseum](https://www.flickr.com/photos/134331036@N08/35674227104/) by [Klaus Berdiin Jensen](https://www.flickr.com/photos/134331036@N08/)